What We Do

 Winners of category 2 and 3 are also awarded $ 2,500 for their respective sepsis projects.
 The awards are sponsored by the Erin Kay Flatley Memorial Foundation.

 The deadline to apply is March 31st every year.
-Nominations and and applications are now open for the 2017 GSA Awards!
+The winners of the 2017 GSA Awards will be announced shortly.

 Quality Improvement and Patient Safety

 Quality improvement and patient safety are not only buzzwords in the healthcare sector right now, they are also incredibly important to saving lives.

 The aim Quality Improvement Committee (QIC) is to provide resources to organizations/hospitals interested in improving quality control, help them implementing such measures, and connect them with people who have done similar projects in the past.
 The committee currently has 14 members, 12 of them medical professionals with a vast experience in quality improvement and patient safety.

 The GSA was founded in 2010 as an association of members of the global sepsis community, including the World Federation of Societies of Intensive and Critical Care Medicine, the World Federation of Pediatric Intensive and Critical Care Societies, the International Sepsis Forum, the World Federation of Critical Care Nurses, and the Sepsis Alliance.
 Since then, more than 50 additional associations from all over the world have joined GSA, making it the biggest coalition in the fight against sepsis worldwide.